On this page you will find answers to frequently asked questions on the following topics:

 The use of the marks is guided by the content of the mark permits granted to companies, i.e. the correct mark logo must always be used in connection with the product or service for which it has been granted.
 A logo can be used, for example, in product packaging, advertising, social media, catalogues and promotions as well as online.
 The service mark can be used on the company’s website, in customer presentations and at trade fairs and events, for example.
 Key Flag online shops must use a logo with the text “Finnish online shop”.

 The service mark can never be used on a product.
-The use of the Key Flag logo must not mislead the consumer or give a false impression of the product or service.
+The use of the Key Flag symbol must not mislead the consumer or give a false impression of the product or service.

 How can I apply for the Key Flag Symbol for Private Label products?